 My professional life started in the power generation industry.
 For the first half of my career, I operated nuclear power plants, installed fuel cells, fixed instrumentation and control systems, and kept natural gas flowing to millions of customers.

-My “Road to Damascus” moment came while I was completing my MBA.
-Mark Rosewater, the lead designer for the game Magic: The Gathering, held a contest for a game design internship in 2006.
-I was not surprised that I was eliminated in the second round; I had been in and out of the game for a while.
+I had a “Road to Damascus” moment in 2006.
+Mark Rosewater, the lead designer for the game Magic: The Gathering, held a contest for a game design internship.
+I was not surprised when I was eliminated by the written exam in the second round; I had been in and out of the game for a while, and it was a hard test.
 What surprised me was the magnitude of the disappointment that followed.
-That is, I was advancing in my career field and making good money in a stable industry, but I was genuinely upset that I had lost a 6-month internship in a volatile industry.
-It made me rethink my career, and helped me to realize that I was going in the wrong direction.
+That is, I was advancing in my career field and making good money in a stable industry, but I was genuinely disappointed that I had lost out on a 6-month internship in a more volatile industry.
+It was a catalyst for change that made me rethink my long-term career goals.

-Today, it is at the intersection of games, education, and art that I’ve found my home.
+Today, it is at the intersection of media, art and education that I’ve found my home.
 I took the long way around to get here, but I think it was worth it.